BetonQuest/BetonQuest/docs/API/Schedules.md

 2.  **Always remember to call `super.start()` in your `start()` method!**

-3. An easy way iterate over all loaded schedules.
+3. An easy way to iterate over all loaded schedules.

 4. Schedule your events to run when their time instruction says.